voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 -------------------

 By default, datasets are non-persistent.
-Non-persistent datasets are deleted from the database each time `fiftyone` is imported.
+Non-persistent datasets are deleted from the database each time the database is shut down.
 Note that FiftyOne does not store the raw data in datasets directly (only the labels), so your source files on disk are untouched.

 To make a dataset persistent, set its :meth:`persistent <fiftyone.core.dataset.Dataset.persistent>` property to